Social Media Metrics to Measure: What to Track and Why It Matters

 Connect all Your Social Accounts

-From Instagram and Facebook to TikTok, LinkedIn, Pinterest, YouTube, and more.
-You can sync your accounts for a centralized dashboard that shows the full picture.
+From Instagram and Facebook to TikTok, LinkedIn, Pinterest, YouTube, and more, you can sync your accounts to a centralized dashboard that shows the full picture.
 No need to log in and out of each platform or juggle separate analytics tabs.
 Everything’s in one place, making it easier to track performance at a glance and manage your content workflow more efficiently.

 Track Organic and Paid Content